artsy/eigen/docs/updating_emission.md

 Does it crash on launch?

+- Sometimes the simulator will crash after you've run unit tests in it.
+Uninstall the app from the simulator to fix the crash.
-* Might need to add new settings to [the `AREmissionConfiguration` object](https://github.com/artsy/emission/blob/master/Pod/Classes/Core/AREmission.h) in Eigen's side.
+- Might need to add new settings to [the `AREmissionConfiguration` object](https://github.com/artsy/emission/blob/master/Pod/Classes/Core/AREmission.h) in Eigen's side.
 Ideally these should get raised by compiler warnings, but you never know.

-* A native module may have new exposed callbacks which are required to be set up on launch.
+- A native module may have new exposed callbacks which are required to be set up on launch.